ges0909/best-practices/best-practices.md

 ## REST API Tests

-By default all routes to _JHipster_ generated microservices are secured by a _JSON Web Token_ ([JWT](https://www.jhipster.tech/security/)).
+All routes (`/api/...`) to _JHipster_ generated microservices are secured by a _JSON Web Token_ ([JWT](https://www.jhipster.tech/security/)).
 You must be authenticated to access the REST API.
 Otherwise you will receive `401 Unauthorized` .

 The `*Int` tests generated by _JHipster_ using a technique called _Slicing_.
-In case of REST controllers only those server parts required to run the REST call are started.
+Only those server parts required to run the REST call are started.
 Slicing bypasses security.

-Use `*Int` tests generated by _JHipster_ as blueprint for your own test to minimize the risk of non-working tests.
+**Tip**: Use `*Int` tests generated by _JHipster_ as blueprint for your own tests to minimize the risk of non-working tests.

-Think to write negative tests also.
-Test value boundaries and values immeditately before and after the boundaries.
+Write negative tests also.
+Check values on boundaries and immeditately before and after boundaries.

 ---